zeromous/recipes/HotNSourSoup.md

 - Remove from Heat
 - Chop fresh green onions for garnish and **serve**

+---
-Cool overnight, then freeze leftover servings and reheat/slowcook within 3 months!
+🧊Cool overnight, then freeze leftover servings and reheat/slowcook within 3 months!
 Perfect snack a winter snow shovel, or ski day, or whenever you just feel rundown.